khusbu-bhushal/Web101-Activity-Scrolling-Animations/README.md

 ## Example 2: Anton & Irene appear to personally present information about their work - https://antonandirene.com/

  🧠 Learning Objectives:
-  After teh activity, we were able to:
+  After the activity, we were able to:
  Organize information about an animation in an JavaScript object Write a function that moves website elements at different rates relative to each other Handle browser scroll events